Matt-Reeves/ThirdSound/README.md

 Solves for standing wave solutions of third sound (surface waves) on thin-film helium of liquid depth $h$, in a 1D rectangular box.
 Hard-wall boundary conditions are assumed on the bottom of the container and the side walls.

-Uses the numerical method developed by A. J. Roberts.
+Uses the numerical method developed by A. J. Roberts [IMA Journal of Applied Mathematics, Volume 31, Issue 1, July 1983, Pages 13–35,]

 The equations for the surface $\eta(x,t)$ and potential $\phi(x,y,t)$ are